-We use the Pennes bioheat equation [Pennes 1948] to simulate the heat transport in the tissue as a result of laser treatment.
-Neglecting metabolic heat generation, one can write the governing equation for temperature T as where k is thermal conductivity, $\rho$ is density, C is specific heat, and $\omega$ is the local blood perfusion rate.
-The thermal effect of the blood perfusion in the surrounding tissue is modeled as a heat source term with a strength proportional to the local blood perfusion rate, and the temperature difference between the body temperature (37°C) and the local tissue temperature.
-Table 1 lists the thermal properties used in the simulation based on previous studies [Craig and Peyton, 1961; Diao et al., 2003; Jakubinek and Samarasekera 2006].
-In root dentin the blood perfusion rate is zero, while in the surrounding bony tissue it is 1.8 ml/100g/min [Diao et al., 2003].
-The initial condition is 37°C in the entire domain.
-Boundary conditions are indicated in Figure 3.
+Fig. 3 The two-dimensional axis-symmetric heat transfer model of the tooth, where the root of the tooth is embedded in a tissue block where k is the thermal conductivity, $\rho$ is the density, C is the specific heat, and $\omega$ is the local blood perfusion rate.
+The thermal effect of the blood perfusion in the surrounding tissue is modeled as a heat source term with a strength proportional to the local blood perfusion rate, and the temperature difference between the body temperature (37 °C) and the local tissue temperature.
+Table 1 lists the thermal properties used in the simulation based on previous studies [29-31].
+In root dentin, the blood perfusion rate is zero;